Vitthala's invasion of Fishery Coast: Invasion

 Ramaraya was determined not to let the Paravas and their lucrative pearl fisheries fall entirely under Portuguese control.
 Recognizing their economic and strategic importance, he ordered Vitthalaraya to bring the Paravas back under Vijayanagara rule, regardless of their newfound Christian faith.
 After settling matters with the Travancore ruler at Kottar in August 1544, Vitthala shifted his focus to the Pearl Fishery Coast.
 By this time, the Portuguese had firmly established their presence in key settlements like Manapad, Punnaikayal, Tuticorin, and Vembar, asserting control over both civil and criminal administration along the coast.
 However, Vijayanagar was not willing to cede this vital region without a fight.
 According to a letter from St. Francis Xavier dated 3 August 1544, Vitthala launched a large-scale invasion of the Pearl Fishery Coast on that very day.
 His forces swept through the region.

 “The boats must be thrown into the sea in time and the people might embark when the occasion demands.
 Because Iam sure that the Badagas will attack and capture the Christians.”

 In his letter dated 19 August 1544, St. Francis Xavier described the tragic aftermath of Vitthala's invasion.
 The Parava Christians unable to withstand the brutal assault of the Badagas, fled in terror.
 The invaders looted their homes, seized their belongings, and mercilessly stabbed two men one a Christian and the other a Hindu.
 Fear and desperation drove most of the Paravas to abandon their villages.
 Many sought refuge in the dense forests, while others, in their fragile boats, escaped to the small islands beyond Cape Comorin leaving their homeland at the mercy of the Badagas’ fury.

-Francis Xavierin a 19th-century colored lithograph.
+Francis Xavier in a 19th-century colored lithograph.